edcork/edcork.github.io/docs/pages/dummy.md

 layout: default
 nav_exclude: true
 ---
-The linked page does not exist in the portfolio- sorry!
+The linked page does not exist in this portfolio- sorry!